kairosity/mp2-tunnel-focus/testing.md

 Changing the code to two IF statements as above, fixed the issue.

+- ## stopWatchMethods()

+__FUNCTION SUMMARY:__ My stopwatch functionality all falls under this function.
+It is structured as follows:
+1. A click event listener on the stopwatch icons attached to each task in the task list.
+When clicked it starts the stopWatch timer *on that task* as long as certain conditions are met.
+This event listener also invokes stopWatchPause(), resetStopWatch() & stopWatchPlayOnClick() to access those functions from within its remit.

+2. stopWatchPlay() - calls the startStopwatch function every second to update the time variables and the html time representation elements.

+3. stopWatchPause() - listens for clicks on the pause button and stops the timer.

+4. stopWatchPlayOnClick() - calls the stopWatchPlay() function when the play button is clicked and if it's not already playing.

+5. resetStopWatch() - listens for clicks on the reset button and resets all time variables to 0 as well as stopping the timer.

-__ISSUE 4:__ There are two separate routes to starting the stopwatch timer.
+__ISSUE 1:__ There are two separate routes to starting the stopwatch timer.
 A user can click on the stopwatch icon, and this will always be the first method, as until they click here, the timer box will not be visible.
 But once the timer is visible, there are two ways to start the timer: the stopwatch icon *and* the play button that appears if the timer has is paused.
 This caused a bug that meant two or more Interval timers (based on the stopWatchPlay function) could be triggered to run at the same time.
 This causes the timer to increase the speed at which the seconds and minutes increase, and it ceased being a reliable timer.

-__FIX 4:__ The fix was to add a boolean variable called "playing" that I use anytime the timer is stopped or started.
+__FIX 1:__ The fix was to add a boolean variable called "playing" that I use anytime the timer is stopped or started.
 And then to add a small conditional in the stopwatch icon click event handler, that checks whether "playing" is false and if so, it is allowed trigger the stopwatch start function.

                         if (!playing){
                             stopWatchPlay();
                         }

 ### __Unit Testing__